 At Ona, more than 800 residents and people who fled from the Ethiopian army's bloody raids of the surrounding villages, notably Besikdira, were massacred.

-Knowing this, the army deliberately started shelling the village of Ona at 9AM from the direction of Keren.
-This would block their progress and escape towards Keren, while the contingent group that had been burning and massacring villages advanced south towards Ona entrapping the fleeing communities there.
+Knowing this, the army deliberately started shelling the village of Ona at 9 AM from the direction of Keren.
+This would block their escape towards Keren, while the contingent group that had been burning and massacring villages advanced south towards Ona entrapping the fleeing communities there.

-The smoke from the burnt villages covered the skies around Keren for a few days.
+The smoke from the burnt villages covered the skies around Keren for several days.
 Many witnesses say when the sky started to clear, a thin sediment of ash had settled all around the city, some 10 miles away from Ona.
 Many residents of Keren slowly started to go to these sites of atrocities and started to bury the dead for several days.

 * Part of the story is based on Dr. Keflemariam Hamde’s interview conducted by Zekarias Gerima.
 Please watch the full interview here.